Do your research at live auctions in person and online when bidding at auction

 If you’ve never bid before, spend an hour or two observing your local auction.
 Different auctioneers have different styles, but wherever you go the process is essentially the same.
 You can also listen to, and sometimes watch, auctions online through sites like the-saleroom.com, liveauctioneers.com and invaluable.com

 You’ll have to register before you bid which can take time.
 Arrive an hour or so before your lot(s) is due.
-The speediest auctions get through 180 lots and hour, the slowest about 70 with internet bidding generally slowing things down.
+The speediest auctions get through 180 lots and hour, while those with perhaps 70 people internet bidding generally slow things down.

 If the auctioneer starts the bidding below the lower estimate, there are probably no absentee (commission) bids.
 If he (most auctioneers are men) starts on the lower estimate or higher, there probably are.
 He may well say ‘there’s a lot of interest in this lot’ or ‘I have multiple bids’ which means he has absentee bids.